abraraamer/switchboard/readme.txt

 * Better looking selects with 1=Yes,2=No where '1' is the value and 'Yes' is the text in the select.
 * Made the AJAX message CSS more prominent.
 * functions.load.php will now only load option type functions if viewing an OT admin page.
-* Deregistered the custom jQuery UI in the 'Cispm Mail Contact' plugin when viewing an OptionTree page.
+* Deregistered the custom jQuery UI in the 'Cispm Mail Contact' plugin when viewing an Switchboard page.
 * Can now save layouts from the Theme Options page.
 * You can now change the slider fields by targeting a specific "Option Key"
 * Modified upload for situations where you manually enter a relative path